One country, two systems: Implementation in Hong Kong

-Erosion of autonomy of Hong Kong
+Degree of autonomy

+As a British colony, Hong Kong was neither democratic nor autonomous.
 After Britain returned Hong Kong to China in 1997, Beijing promised that Hong Kong citizens would be free to elect their local government.
 However, the Basic Law does not have a clear timetable for when universal suffrage is to be achieved, ultimately stating that a full vote by the populace and universal suffrage must be reached before the end of the 50-year transition according to Article 45.

-Several incidents have caused portions of the Hong Kong public to call into question the PRC's pledge to allow a high degree of autonomy in Hong Kong.
-Some international observers and human rights organisations have expressed doubts about the future of the political freedoms currently enjoyed in Hong Kong.

 In the year after the handover, surveys showed high levels of satisfaction with Beijing's hands-off relationship with the former colony.

-The year before, the Provisional Legislative Council passed laws restricting the right of abode, leading to a case brought against the government, which ended in a loss for the government in the Court of Final Appeal in 1999.
+The year before, the Provisional Legislative Council passed laws restricting the right of abode, leading to a case brought against the government, which ended in a loss for the government in the Hong Kong Court of Final Appeal in 1999.
 The government then took its case to the National People's Congress.
 The legal establishment expressed its disapproval of the act Martin Lee described as "giving away" Hong Kong's autonomy with a silent march.
 Polls showed the events had depressed the public's confidence in the government, despite the fact that most were in favour of the government's stance over that of the court's.

-On 10 June 2014, Beijing released a new report asserting its authority over the territory.
-This ignited criticism from many people in Hong Kong, who said that the Communist leadership was reneging on its pledges to abide by the "one country, two systems" policy that allows for a democratic, autonomous Hong Kong under Beijing's rule.
+On 10 June 2014, China's central government released a white paper describing its view of comprehensive jurisdiction over Hong Kong.
+The white paper stated that Hong Kong's high degree of autonomy is not an inherent power, but rather one which exists solely through the authorization of the central government.
+The white paper's release ignited criticism from many people in Hong Kong, who said that the Communist leadership was reneging on its pledges to abide by the "one country, two systems" policy that allows for a democratic, autonomous Hong Kong under Beijing's rule.